Wisdom Teeth Removal in Silverdale, WA

 Why is the third day after wisdom teeth removal the worst?

 Some swelling and discomfort can be expected with any type of surgical procedure.
 Around the third day after having wisdom teeth removed, swelling typically peaks.
 After this, it will begin to subside.
-You can manage swelling by using ice packs, keeping your head elevated, and following your post-operative instructions.
+You can manage swelling by using ice packs immediately after surgery for up to 48 hours, keeping your head elevated, and following your post-operative instructions.

 Should I get two or four wisdom teeth removed?